JKutt/transformers_segmentation/courses/deepMag/report/document.md

 \end{aligned}
 $$

-Here $\p_k$ is a <wiki:Block_matrix> with entries that are Toeplitz matrices <wiki:Toeplitz_matrix>.
+Here $\p_k$ is a <wiki:Block_matrix> with entries that are each a <wiki:Toeplitz_matrix>.
 Due to the unique symetry of the Toeplitz matrix each entry can be replaced by a vector.
 This then allows us to calculate [](#qk) in the frequency domain transforming the matrix cross-multiplication into matrix point-multiplication [](https://doi.org/10.1016/j.jappgeo.2019.04.009):

 $$
 \label{qkfft}